minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 This file stays empty and is required for Python.

 ### report.py
 Inside this file, we will parse the data from the findings into our html.
 This file has to contain a class inheriting from *reports.report_types.definitions.Report* and requires a method that will generate data for our *report.html*.
 For this example, we will use the *generate_data* function which has a reference to our OOI.
-TODO: ASK MORE ABOUT INFORMATION FROM OUR REPORT GENERATOR.

 We also have to overwrite some attributes of the class to give information about what kind of report it should be.
 The attributes that we have to assign are:
 - id